amrmohamed25/MoneyFellows/README.md

 <a href="https://moneyfellows.com/"><img src="https://github.com/amrmohamed25/MoneyFellows/blob/36fd13765a2c057204f1199409b57c2f85a0e24f/public/images/web_logo_white.png" width="200"></a>

 This project is a replica of the famous mobile application "MoneyFellows".
 The Front-End part was done using HTML, CSS, Bootstrap, JavaScript, jQuery while the Back-End was done using Laravel & PHP.

+Some Laravel services was used in project like: <ul><li>Laravel Cashier Stripe was used to handle payments</li> <li>Laravel Notification was used to send notifications to user</li> <li>Laravel Scheduler was used to: check for user payments daily,make extra fees to those who didn't pay, collecting payments and updating due date</li></ul>

 This project requires that the admin create a category only and everything else is done without the admin such as:
 <ul>
     <li>Starting gam3eyas "Money Circles"</li>
     <li>Checking and collecting payments</li>